How will my teachers benefit from an MSI graduate course?

 Who has participated?

-Since the program’s inception, teachers at over 265 schools – mostly Chicago Public Schools – have participated.
-Ten schools have participated for at least five years: Brenneman Elementary, CICS-Bucktown, Gallistel Language Academy, Hanson Park Elementary, Locke Elementary, McPherson Elementary, Portage Park Elementary, Sawyer Elementary and Zapata Academy in Chicago and Heritage Middle School in Berwyn.
+Since the program’s inception, teachers at 320 schools – mostly Chicago Public Schools – have participated.
+Fourteen schools have participated for at least five years, and two of them -- Gallistel Language Academy and Sawyer Elementary in Chicago -- have participated every year.

 Teachers credit MSI courses with showing them how to make science fun and exciting for their students.
 Here’s just some of the feedback we’ve received: